Nine-pin bowling

-In English-speaking countries, where ten-pin bowling (which originated in the United States) is dominant, facilities for nine-pin bowling are uncommon, though it remains popular in areas such as the Barossa Valley in the state of South Australia where many German people settled in the 19th century.
+In English-speaking countries, where Tenpin bowling (which originated in the United States) is dominant, facilities for nine-pin bowling are uncommon, though it remains popular in areas such as the Barossa Valley in South Australia where many German people settled in the 19th century.
 A modified version is played in the US state of Texas.

 European version

 Equipment

 This game is played by rolling a ball down an alley towards nine pins.
 There are three variations of lane shape: